The Fix

 Scaling from one autonomous unit to many requires a transitional fund ring-fenced from the annual budget cycle and a CTO-CEO decision pair that collapses boundary decisions to two people.
 The chapter specifies how the CTO is measured and what remains central after the transition.

 She opened the budget request for the payments unit.
-The decomposition work required EUR 1.4 million over six months: untangling the shared database that five product lines wrote to directly, establishing contract boundaries with three adjacent services, staffing the unit with a domain expert and two engineers who understood the payments regulatory landscape.
+The decomposition work required € 1.4 million over six months: untangling the shared database that five product lines wrote to directly, establishing contract boundaries with three adjacent services, staffing the unit with a domain expert and two engineers who understood the payments regulatory landscape.
 The CFO's question was reasonable: which business unit's P&L should absorb the cost?
 Payments was shared across four product lines.
 No single product owner would fund decomposition that benefited the other three.
 The investment that would make the payments unit possible did not fit inside any existing budget line, because the budget model priced departments, not processes, and the payments process did not belong to any department.

-The CEO answers the objection directly.
-The P&L question is precisely what the fund resolves.
-No business unit funds cross-cutting decomposition because no business unit owns the cross-cut.
-The fund sits under the CTO's authority for a bounded period, ring-fenced from the annual budget cycle, with a twelve-month cap and a decline curve that transfers operational cost to the units as they become self-sustaining.
-The CFO's reporting obligation is met: the fund has a line, a cap, a taper schedule, and measurable outcomes attached to each draw.
-What it does not have is a product owner, because the work it funds is structural, and structural investment that requires a product owner to justify it will never be justified, which is why the payments unit does not yet exist.
+The funding conversation changes when the CTO arrives not with a budget request routed through the normal cycle but with a reconstruction fund, pre-authorised by the CEO and sized to the decomposition work required.
+The CFO's first objection is structural rather than financial: which P&L absorbs a cost that benefits four product lines and that no product owner will fund on behalf of the other three?
+The fund resolves precisely that.
+It sits under the CTO's authority for a bounded period, ring-fenced from the annual cycle, with a twelve-month cap and a decline curve that transfers operational cost to the units as they become self-sustaining.
+The CFO's reporting obligation is met by a line, a cap, a taper schedule, and measurable outcomes attached to each draw; what the fund lacks is a product owner, because structural investment that requires one to justify it never gets justified, which is why the payments unit does not yet exist.
+If twelve months produce insufficient working units, the fund closes, and that constraint is the point, because an open-ended fund becomes a permanent dependency, whereas a capped fund forces sequencing discipline: the hardest decomposition first, the boundaries that unlock the most subsequent units, the work that cannot wait.

 The payments unit began decomposition the following Monday.